So Many Places...

 I went from Santa Eulalia de Arca, which is the Camino Frances final stretch to Santiago, walking 20.2 kilometers or 12.5 miles.

-This is double the distance I’m used to walking, but manageable.
+This is more than the distance I’m used to walking, but manageable.
 I wanted to walk El Camino Ingles but encountered rain, and recalling how my 2010 trip to Barcelona rained 7 out of the 8 days and my deadly cold, I cut out this walk and instead took a car ride with my companions to Finisterre Way, at the edge of the Atlantic, also known as the end of the world in ancient times.

 Find out more here: